Lightning-Universe/lightning-bolts/docs/source/models.rst

 Don't have a model? no worries, we maintain a list of papers we are working on implementing!
 Ping us on the Lightning Slack and we will let you know which model you can work on!

+Attribution
+^^^^^^^^^^^
+Any models and weights that are contributed are attributed to you as the author(s).
+Your name, team's name and affiliation information is added to the documentation and highlighted.

+Thank you for all the amazing contributions!

 -----------